12 Best AI Children's Book Generators (2026 — May Update)

 11. Wonderbly — Best Traditional Gift Book

-Wonderbly isn't AI-powered — it's a traditional personalized book publisher with 10+ million books sold.
+Wonderbly isn't AI-powered — it's a traditional personalized book publisher with 10+ million books sold since 2013.
 Professional illustrations, beautiful packaging, and a proven gift product.
+We score it 8.0 on the rubric because the pre-drawn approach guarantees consistency by definition (the illustrator drew every page) — at the cost of personalization beyond name and basic details.

 What makes it different: